Advertisement

 “Student safety is my highest priority, and I firmly believe that community outreach and education are key to preventing unnecessary tragedies,” said Christi Hammerbeck, director of transportation at Sonora Union High School District, which serves the western part of the 2,221 square-mile county that includes Stanislaus National Park.
 “Our goal is to make this a county-wide event and expand it every year to ensure that everyone understands the importance of safe practices when it comes to student transportation.”

-This year’s campaign is a collaborative effort between Sonora Union High School and Summerville Union High School, where Hammerbeck partnered with Angela Howard, the Summerville’s maintenance, operations and transportation director.
-Together, the two leaders launched the initiative last year, initially focusing on their own campuses by sharing safety tips and updates on their social media channels.
+This year’s campaign is a collaborative effort between Sonora Union High School and Summerville Union High School, where Hammerbeck partnered with Angela Howard, Summerville’s transportation coordinator who works for Hammerbeck’s husband Gilbert, the director of maintenance, operations and transportation.
+Together, the Christi Hammerbeck and Howard launched the initiative last year, initially focusing on their own campuses by sharing safety tips and updates on their social media channels.
 Their efforts resulted in a unanimous proclamation by the Tuolumne County Board of Supervisors, officially recognizing National School Bus Safety Week.

 “By coming together as a united front, we want to send a strong message about the value of school bus safety and its impact on our students’ lives,” she added.